top of page

 Still Curious About Metal Roofing?

 We get it.
 Metal roofing has its place and in certain cases (e.g., barns, cabins, rural outbuildings, some businesses), it may make sense.
-But if you’re a Wisconsin homeowner looking for real-world performance, flexible styling, and a smart long-term investment, asphalt (or solar + asphalt) is likely your best choice, but if after reading this you decide you still want to go metal, please make sure it is standing seam, not a metal panel.
+But if you’re a Wisconsin homeowner looking for real-world performance, flexible styling, and a smart long-term investment, asphalt (or solar + asphalt) is likely your best choice.

 📞 Call Sun Vault Roofing at 608-608-1082 to learn more.